 Announcing this, they @-mentioned @kramerbooks in their own tweet—so my own unofficial counting method totally jumped the shark to almost 8 million.
 (I did notice that tweet via my @-mentions.)
 In my Tweetdeck screen grab, the top of that @WhiteHouse tweet is just visible on the bottom of the @kramerbooks “Mentions” column next to the @White House timeline column.

 I thought I was hallucinating at that point.
-I may, or may not have done a cartoon double-take and rubbed my eyes… So, I made a screen grab of it.
-I guess that makes me an official social media geek/dork and bit of a braggart.
-(In my spare time—ha—I may actually Storify all this—thus elevating me to super-geek status.)
+I may, or may not have done a cartoon double-take and rubbed my eyes… So, I made the above screen grab of it.
+I guess that makes me an official social media geek/dork.

 This attention brought many tweets, retweets and comments from all over the world (mostly very nice), from: our excited, loyal Dupont Circle neighbors and customers; other indie bookstores, US and international; nostalgic longtime customers now living far away; and anyone with a social or political axe to grind (Obama supporters and haters).
-Even the US ambassador to Thailand, Kristie Kenney, and the US embassy in Kuala Lumpur retweeted the @WhiteHouse Photo of the Day tweet!
+Even the US ambassador to Thailand, Kristie Kenney, and the US embassy in Kuala Lumpur retweeted the @WhiteHouse Photo of the Day tweet w/ the mention of @kramerbooks.

 On Twitter, @kramerbooks gained 283 new followers within 24 hours.
-On Facebook their page gained 24 new fans in 24 hours (usual rate has been approximately 10 new FB fans per month).
+Their Facebook page gained 24 new fans in 24 hours (usual rate has been approximately 10 new FB fans per month).
 I created bit.ly links to track most of the urls I shared.
 They were off the charts, compared to the usual traffic.
-My first photo link has had 3,722 clicks from at least four countries: https://bitly.com/rw9hQY+
+My first photo link has had 3,834 clicks from approximately 58 countries: https://bitly.com/rw9hQY+

 Especially exciting to this geek was the mention (w/a link to Kramer’s website) on Mashable Business in their own coverage of social media and Small Business Saturday!
 Of course, they also tweeted from @Mashable w/a link to their post (which was retweeted x 100+).